Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 105. **Good things ahead!**
-- DAY: Sunday , i woke up and talked to fam, talked to home we are presenting next week Had a productive day!  went to work and started hw,4/10
+- DAY: Sunday , i woke up, went to church and talked to fam, talked to home we are presenting tomorrow Had a productive day!  went to work and started hw,4/10

 asking for the grace to see all the 90% good that i am doing and not care for 10% that evil pushes on me.
 Happy 4th month Ivy!I will succeed this year in Jesus name!